shedding-hub/shedding-hub/data/han2020sequential/han2020sequential-extraction.md

 han2020 = dict(
     title="Sequential Analysis of Viral Load in a Neonate and Her Mother Infected With Severe Acute Respiratory Syndrome Coronavirus 2", doi="10.1093/cid/ciaa447",
     description=folded_str('The study reports SARS-CoV-2 viral loads in different specimen types for a neonate and her mother diagnosed on 2020-03-20.
 The study includes nasopharyngeal, oropharyngeal, stool, plasma, saliva, and urine samples.
-No concentrations in stool samples are reported here.
 Viral loads were extracted manually from Figure 1 using [WebPlotDigitizer](https://automeris.io).\n'), analytes=dict(nasopharynx_E=dict(description=folded_str("SARS-CoV-2 RNA gene copy concentration in nasopharynx samples.
 The concentration was quantified in gene copies per milliliter.\n"), specimen="nasopharyngeal_swab",
             biomarker="SARS-CoV-2",